wesleysouza/Courses/container_expert/1_docker/day2.md

 Step 2:

 ```
-docker container run ti --mount type=bind,src=/opt/giropops,dst=/giropops debian
+docker container run ti --mount type=bind,src=/opt/folder_name,dst=/folder_name debian
 ```

+:construction_worker: Testing:
+- Verify if a directory folder_name exist in container
+- Creates file file_name in directory folder_name and writes something in it
+- Kill container
+- Verify if a file is in the directory folder_name
+- Run other container and repeat the the previous steps

+If everything is ok proceed :heavy_check_mark:

 ### 2 DockerFile

 Step 1: Create image with DockerFile

-:exclamation: Third-party images may have vulnerabilities.
+:warning: Third-party images may have vulnerabilities.
 So, create your own images!

-:exclamation: Each RUN command creates a slice, only last slice is possible read and write.
+:warning: Each RUN command creates a slice, only last slice is possible read and write.
 Therefore, use the RUN only once in your Dockerfile.

 #### DockerFile 1